Follicular Lymphoma: Symptoms, Diagnosis, and Treatment

 A

-combination of radiation therapy and immunotherapy to delivers targeted
+combination of radiation therapy and immunotherapy to deliver targeted

 radiation directly to cancerous cells.